karlwukarlwu/5300finalblg2/README.md

 I hide the .env file beacuse it contains my database connection url

-the database is online postgreSql on heroku
+the database uses online postgreSql on heroku

 the database and api connection is prisma

-the api is graphql and typescript
+the api uses graphql and typescript

-the api and client connection is apollo server and apollo client
+the api and client connection use apollo server and apollo client

-the client is react
+the client uses react

 this blog is created by following a tutorial form udemy